svetlyak40wt/django-globals/README.md

 thread specific global variables.

-It includes a middleware Global, which can be used to access to the current, which is useful outside of a view when the "request" variable is not defined.
+It includes a middleware Global, which can be used to access to the current request and user, which is useful outside of a view when the "request" variable is not defined.

 ## Installation